Lifestyle Creep Warning Signal

 Why Your Savings Rate Matters More Than Your Salary

 Here is something many people find surprising: earning more does not automatically mean building more wealth.
 What actually moves the needle is the percentage of income you save, not the raw amount you earn.
 A person on a modest salary who saves 20% can outpace a higher earner saving just 5%.
-It is worth considering whether your savings rate has kept pace with your income over the years — or quietly fallen behind.
+It is worth noting whether your savings rate has kept pace with your income over the years — or quietly fallen behind.

 Common Signs People Often Overlook